rsalmei/walletsaver-tech-assignment/README.md

 $ make test
 ```

 ## Initialize data

-Remember that scraping data, that would be scheduled to resync once or twice a day?
+Do you remember the scraping process, that I've explained should be scheduled to resync once or twice a day?
-Here it is, manually initialized:
+Well, here it is, manually initialized:

 First enter the django shell: